Skip to content

 ECC's training programs teach the basics of various emergency services fields.
 Experienced faculty focus on training you for roles such as firefighters, emergency dispatchers, and EMTs (both basic and paramedic).
 The training covers fire science and safety, basic emergency medical techniques, paramedic skills, and emergency dispatch.
 You gain entry-level knowledge and skills required for success in these areas, learning from current practitioners in the field.
 The programs are also beneficial for experienced professionals seeking to update their skills.
 When you graduate from ECC, your certification aligns with local, Illinois, and national standards, making you job-ready.

-What is the difference between the EMT-B and the EMT-P program certificate?
+What is the Difference Between the EMT-B and the EMT-P Certificates?

 You will need to complete the EMT-Basic as it is a prerequisite for meeting the minimum requirements to apply for the paramedic program (EMT-Paramedic).
 The paramedic program is taught at our two local partners, Advocate Sherman Hospital and Amita Health St Joseph Hospital.
 You will receive the lifelong skills to help you begin your career in this rewarding field.